-- Always use low gear while towing to avoid clutch wear and belt issues. - Reduce speed when hauling or towing loads. - Never exceed the stated load capacity for this vehicle. - All loads must be secured before operation.
-Unsecured loads may shift and create unstable operating conditions, which could result in loss of control of the vehicle.

-- When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving conditions. - Use extreme caution when applying brakes with a loaded vehicle.
+- Always use low gear while towing to avoid clutch wear and belt issues. - · Reduce speed when hauling or towing loads. - Never exceed the stated load capacity for this vehicle. - All loads must be secured before operation.
+Unsecured loads may shift and create unstable operating conditions, which could result in loss of control of the vehicle. - When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving conditions. - Use extreme caution when applying brakes with a loaded vehicle.
 Avoid terrain or situations that may require backing downhill. - Load weight distribution should be as low as possible.
 Carrying a high load raises the center of gravity and creates an unstable operating condition.
-Reduce load weight when the cargo center of gravity is high. - •When handling off-centered loads that cannot be centered, secure the load and operate with extra caution. - When operating with loads extending beyond the cargo area, stability and maneuverability may be adversely affected, causing the machine to overturn. - Towing a load while carrying cargo may cause an imbalanced condition that increases the possibility of vehicle overturn.
+Reduce load weight when the cargo center of gravity is high. - When handling off-centered loads that cannot be centered, secure the load and operate with extra caution. - When operating with loads extending beyond the cargo area, stability and maneuverability may be adversely affected, causing the machine to overturn. - Towing a load while carrying cargo may cause an imbalanced condition that increases the possibility of vehicle overturn.
 Balance loads proportionally, but do not exceed the stated load capacity. - Always attach to the tow using the hitch point and hardware specifically made for towing.
-Never exceed the recommended Towing Hitch Weight. - Using chains, straps, rope or other materials to tow objects is not recommended, as these items could get caught in the rear wheels, resulting in vehicle damage or personal injury. - While towing, the vehicle should never exceed 10 mph (16 km/h) towing a load on a level surface.
-Vehicle speed should never exceed 5 mph (8 km/h) when towing loads in rough terrain, while cornering, or while ascending or descending a hill. - When stopped or parked, block the vehicle and trailer wheels from possible movement. - Use caution when disconnecting a loaded trailer; it or its load may topple on you or others.
+Never exceed the recommended Towing Hitch Weight. - Using chains, straps, rope or other materials to tow objects is not recommended, as these items could get caught in the rear wheels, resulting in vehicle damage or personal injury.

+- While towing, the vehicle should never exceed 10 mph (16 km/h) towing a load on a level surface.
+Vehicle speed should never exceed 5 mph (8 km/h) when towing loads in rough terrain, while cornering, or while ascending or descending a hill. - · When stopped or parked, block the vehicle and trailer wheels from possible movement. - Use caution when disconnecting a loaded trailer; it or its load may topple on you or others.

 MAXIMUM HAULING CAPACITY Type of Attachment Trailer Load Allowed Trailer Hitch Weight Allowed Note 2 in.
-(51 mm X 51 mm) hitch ball support 2118 lb.
-(800 kg) 1 (6 ID (80 KG) Includes trailer and trailer load.
+(51 mm X 51 mm) 1763 lb.
+(800 kg) 176 lb (90 kg) Includes trailer and hitch ball support 1763 lb.
+(600 kg) 176 lb.
+(80 kg) trailer load.

-Careful periodic maintenance will help keep your vehicle in the safest, most reliable condition.
-Inspection, adjustment, and lubrication of important components are explained in the maintenance schedule.
+Following the maintenance schedule in your owner's manual will help keep your vehicle in the safest, most reliable condition.
+Inspection, adjustment, and lubrication of important components are explained in the maintenance schedules